-- June 1992 IAB decides to adopt OSI CLNS as the successor protocol to IPv4 - July 1992 IETF Plenary decides otherwise - 1992 1994 IETF undertakes an evaluation of a collection of potential next generation IP protocols TUBA, SIP, PIP, SIPP, - 1994 IETF design team defines core IPv6 protocol
+- June 1992 IAB recommends adoption of the OSI CLNS as the base start point for the successor protocol to IPv4 - July 1992 IETF Plenary decides otherwise (both in terms of the choice of protocol and the IAB itself!) - 1992 1994 IETF undertakes an evaluation of a collection of potential next generation IP protocols TUBA, SIP, PIP, SIPP, .... - 1994 IETF design team defines core IPv6 protocol